Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/03-graphs-algorithms.md

 Where breadth first search spreads out from a starting node in order of distance from the starting node, depth first search follows each path as far as possible before backing up and following the next closest path.
 For this reason we refer to depth first search as a _backtracking_ algorithm.

 We can imagine depth first search as if we were exploring a maze.
 Whenever there is a fork in the path, we make a choice about which fork to continue to travel down.
-If the fork we choose leads us to a dead-end, we turn around and go back to the most recent fork in the road, and choose one of the other options.
+If the fork we choose leads us to a dead-end (a node without unvisited neighbors), we turn around and go back to the most recent fork in the road, and choose one of the other options.

 ![depth first search](images/dfs.gif)

 In the above visualization, observe that the when the algorithm reaches node 3, it visits its first neighbor 2.
 When node 2 is visited, depth first search chooses to next explore node 2's neighbors instead of going to visit node 3's second neighbor node 4 as breadth first search would have done.
 It's only when depth first search realizes that node 2's only neighbor node 1 has already been visited that it backtracks to node 3 and moves on to explore node 3's second neighbor, node 4.

+[HackerEarth](https://www.hackerearth.com/practice/algorithms/graphs/depth-first-search/visualize/) also has an excellent description and visualization of the algorithm.

 **Depth First Search Pseudocode Walkthrough**
 <iframe src="https://adaacademy.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=8e2085ff-4dd1-46aa-a961-af170141a92a&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&captions=true&interactivity=all" height="360" width="640" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>